mail2mrcm/springboot-microservices/README.md

 		</dependency>`
 -  **school-service.yml** file is added in /resources/config of `config-server` application for keeping all external configuration.
   <img width="492" alt="image" src="https://github.com/mail2mrcm/springboot-microservices/assets/118661926/5c7158ba-1dbf-433b-82fa-bafc697d263f">

+-  Added few important properties for service discovery like, eureka.client-service-url (url of service discovery), eureka.instnace (I have created unique id for each instance of application due to existance of multiple instance for managing load of incoming request. combination of application name, instance id and random value).

   - `Spring CLoud API Gateway` - Gateway of all microservices.
 All srevice to be accessed through this gateway.
 This application is also regstered in service discovery as per the configuration available in ***gateway-service.yml***.
 [Spring api gateway](https://spring.io/guides/gs/gateway/) for more details